UK Tax Strategy 2020

 - Tax risk assessment

-The UK F&A Manager makes sure that the UK company and the UK branch comply with the UK tax requirements.
+The UK F&A Manager makes sure that the UK entities comply with the UK tax requirements.
 Its focus is on meeting all UK legal requirements, timely filing UK returns and paying UK taxes due.
 The UK F&A Manager can call upon external advisors, after approval of the VDM Group’s tax department, to assist them with the above.
 Furthermore, the VDM Group’s tax department provides guidelines, directions and reviews the UK compliance requirements.

 Tax planning is part of the mission of the VDM Group’s tax department, but we do not undertake aggressive tax planning.